Earth Day Celebration

 9 a.m. - 5 p.m.

 Join us on Earth Day to celebrate the natural beauty of our environment.
 Every day, the Museum seeks to inspire the next generation of environmental stewards by encouraging children to immerse themselves in our unique place by the Bay.
-This, we believe, will lead them to value, preserve and protect the environment.
+All activities included with admission unless noted otherwise.